frederiksen/chrome-platform-bridge/README.md

 This project demonstrates a bridge from JavaScript to the platform hosting the browser.

 ## What can it be used for?
 The bridging functionallity can be used to mix a typically web-app and local resources.
-The resources could be: the file system or some hardware.
+The resources could be: the file system, a hardware device or some legacy software.

 ## Live demo
 http://frederiksen.github.io/chrome-platform-bridge/